-nformation to satisfy FSCA that the applicant complies with the following fit and proper requirements: ☐ Personal character qualities of honesty, integrity and good standing. ☐ Operational ability ☐ Financial soundness 74
+- Personal character qualities of honesty, integrity and good standing.

+- Operational ability

+- Financial soundness 67

-The application takes place through FSCA (FSCA) directly or through an authorised body i.e. an organisation that has been recognised to handle the application procedure on behalf of FSCA.75
+The application takes place through FSCA (FSCA) directly or through an authorised body i.e. an organisation that has been recognised to handle the application procedure on behalf of FSCA.68